wavemaker/docs/learn/app-development/deployment/build-with-docker.md

 For creating a Docker container, use the below Docker command.

 :::note
 You can provide any `host_port`.
 For example, `80`.
-Internal port of the container is fixed and not changeable.
+The internal port of the container is fixed and not changeable.
 :::

 ```Docker